turnrocklabs/Minerva/README.md

 Minvera is the Roman goddess of Inspiration.
 This project, codename Minerva, will also be an app that helps you explore and automate stuff.

 ## Problem statement ##
-We ahve LLM based AIs now.
+We have LLM based AIs now.
 They all kind of suck.
 They're good at chatting, but not really doing stuff, and their error rate is high.
 Hallucinations, catastrophic forgetting, and incorrect past weights plague their repsonses.
 If you've ever tried to write modern Godot 4 with ChatGPT or even write python for modern Blender, you'll quickly see the errors.

 This is not just in code writing -- the problems are everyplace in LLMs.
 Even if you write a story, or try and create a CAD model, these mistakes happen.
 They are generic problems.